JoeKun/freebsd-configuration/documentation/freebsd/freebsd-packages.md

 Some important differences:

- * don't apply the change described as "Change the Redis socket path to `/usr/local/var/run/redis/redis.sock`";
+ * don't apply the change described as "Change the Redis socket path to `/usr/local/var/run/redis/redis.sock`"; instead, change it to `/var/run/redis/gitlab.sock`, as shown in `/freebsd-configuration/usr/local/git/gitlab/config/resque.yml`; also disregard other instructions about `redis` configuration, since this was covered above with a new `redis` instance dedicated to GitLab;
  * change `/home/*` to `/usr/local/*`;
  * before installing the bundle for either `gitaly` or `gitlab`, you will probably need to make the following adjustments: